Canon 200D vs Leica Digilux 3

 Review summary: Canon 200D vs Leica Digilux 3

-So how do things add up?
-Is there a clear favorite between the Canon 200D and the Leica Digilux 3?
+So what conclusions can be drawn?
+Which of the two cameras – the Canon 200D or the Leica Digilux 3 – has the upper hand?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 200D:

 - More detail: Offers more megapixels (24 vs 7.4MP) with a 84% higher linear resolution.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.